 - SLOW Reduce speed before the turn by closing the throttle and, if necessary, applying both brakes. - LOOK Look through the turn to where you want to go.
 Turn just your head, not your shoulders, and keep your eyes level with the horizon. - PRESS To turn, the motorcycle must lean.
 To lean the motorcycle, press on the handgrip in the direction of the turn.
 Press left handgrip lean left go left.
 Press right handgrip lean right go right.
-The higher the speed in a turn, the greater the lean angle. - ROLL Roll on the throttle to maintain or slightly increase speed.
+The higher the speed in a turn, or the sharper the turn, the greater the lean angle needs to be. - ROLL Roll on the throttle to maintain or slightly increase speed.
 This helps stabilize the motorcycle.